-Check the Hydraulic Oil Level
+Check Hydraulic Oil Level

-If the hydraulic oil is constantly low, check for leaks in the hydraulic system.
+If the hydraulic oil is consistently low, check for leaks in the hydraulic system.

-- Be sure the boom is fully retracted and lowered and the outriggers are retracted and up. - 2.
-With the crane on level ground, engage the parking brake and shut off the engine. - 3.
-Visually check the oil level in the sight glass (Figure 6-20).
-The hydraulic oil should be visible in the sight gauge on the side of the tank.
-If low, fill the tank with pre-filtered recommended hydraulic oil.
+- 1. Be sure the boom is fully retracted and lowered and the outriggers are retracted and up. - Level the crane, engage the parking brake and shut off the engine. - 3.
+Visually check the oil level on the hydraulic oil level sight gauge (Figure 6-9).
+The hydraulic oil should be 3 mm (0.125 in) from the top of the sight gauge.
+If low, fill tank with clean recommended hydraulic oil.